daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 ## Date Planning

-Once a match is made, we generate personalized first-date activities and talking points by applying a technique known as retrieval augmented generation (RAG) where we instruct a LLM to assume a role of an expert creative date planner or conversationalist conditioning the generative task on user information.
+Once the matches were made, we generated personalized first-date activities and talking points by applying a technique known as retrieval-augmented generation (RAG) where we instructed a LLM to assume a role of an expert creative date planner or conversationalist conditioning the generative task on user information.
 This is a form of in-context learning where the LLM is fed information retrieved from an external storage system